inovotn04/CircuitPython/README.md

 ### Description & Code
 Thank you [Ghislain Ventre](https://github.com/gventre04/CircuitPython/blob/master/photointerrupter.py) on github for the code.
 Had to be adapted a bit though, as it's rather outdated and not perfect for the assignment.
 Uses a counter and if statements as opposed to time.sleep so a photointerrupter is able to count the amount of times it has been interrupted, while still having the same effect as a delay.
+Also flickers the neopixel on the board every time it is interrupted.
 ```python
 start = time.time()
 while True: